Ultrasonography of chronic venous insufficiency of the legs: Risks

 No contraindications are known for this examination.
 Ultrasonography does not involve the use of ionizing radiation, and the procedure is harmless and can be safely used on anybody of any age.
 A World Health Organization report published in 1998 supports this.

 Preparation

 No preparation is normally necessary for this examination, but if a complementary study of abdominal veins is also required, the patient will be asked to fast for 12 hours beforehand.
 The sensitivity and specificity measurements are around 90%.

 Equipment

-The ultrasound equipment must be of sufficiently high quality in order to give a correct image processing result, which can then provide invaluable information, mainly at the superficial level.
-It must be able to provide both color and Doppler imaging; technologies that developed alongside the development of ultrasound.
-The use of Doppler measurements which trace the echoes of the generated soundwaves received by the probe, enable the direction and the velocity of the blood flow, to be depicted.
+The ultrasound equipment must be sufficiently high-quality to give a correct image-processing result, which can then provide invaluable information, mainly at the superficial level.
+It must be able to provide both color and Doppler imaging, technologies that developed alongside the development of ultrasound.
+Doppler measurements which trace the echoes of the generated soundwaves received by the probe, enable the direction and velocity of the blood flow to be depicted.
 The overlay of color onto the Doppler information lets these images be seen more clearly.